-WATR-110 Wastewater Operations & Management
+WATR-110 4 (4-0) Wastewater Operations & Management

 The primary goal of this course is to present the student with basic knowledge of the design and operation of wastewater treatment plants.
 Topics covered will include activated sludge process, trickling filters, lagoons, and solids handling.
 Laboratory procedures and practices are also discussed.
 Recommended: MATH-095 or higher.
-Normally offered in Fall and Winter semesters.